 Get the look:

-To backcomb your roots, start by taking a section of hair from the front of your head that’s about one-inch thick.
+To tease your roots, start by taking a section of hair from the front of your head that’s about one-inch thick.
 Put that section aside, pulling it in front of your face, then pick up a section behind it that’s the same size.

 Once that section of hair is teased, pull the section forward and allow it to hang in front of your face, gently moving it aside.
 Take another section of hair from behind the one you just backcombed and repeat steps two through three.
 Continue to do this until you think your hair is voluminous enough.

+To tease your hair without ending up with a frizzy appearance, you’ll need to smooth things out.
 Gently pull all of your hair back into place.
 Lightly use the fine-tooth comb to smooth out the top of your hair, covering any backcombed sections.
 While doing this, be careful not to comb through your teased hair, as you might start to undo your hard work.

 Editor’s tip: If you want to add volume to the body and ends of your hair—not just the roots—lightly comb back and forth in sections throughout your hair, wherever you feel you need an extra boost.
-For this, you don’t have to be as precise with your sectioning but you’ll still want to finish with some hairspray!
+For this, you don’t have to be as precise with your sectioning, but you’ll still want to finish with some hairspray!

 Try the L’Oréal Paris EverPure Moisture Shampoo and L’Oréal Paris EverPure Moisture Conditioner.
-Then, follow with a conditioning hair treatment, like the L’Oréal Paris EverCreme Renourishing Butter, to help detangle your locks and leave you with smooth, nourished hair.
+Then, follow with a smoothing hair treatment, like the L’Oréal Paris Elvive 8 Second Wonder Water Lamellar Hair Treatment, to help detangle your locks and leave you with silky, healthy-looking hair.
 You’ll thank yourself in the morning (and save yourself the trouble of fighting to get a hair brush through your teased hair).
 For extra detangling, take a trip down memory lane with the L’Oréal Kids Burst of Sweet Pear Tangle Tamer for All Hair Types.